This page is designed to answer the following questions:

 - 8.2 Implement measures to protect own security and the security of others in the work setting (Level 2 Diploma in Care, Health, safety and wellbeing in care settings)

 Good security measures in the workplace are important for reducing the risk of damage and injury caused by crimes such as burglary or assault.
+As well as protecting staff, they also protect the individuals that are receiving care, who may be particularly vulnerable.

 Your employer will have agreed ways of working that are designed to protect the security of employees and the people that they support.
 It is important that you understand and implement them into your day to day practice.